fee1-dead/flow.rs/docs/README.md

 ### Importing the Library

-Add the folllowing to your project's `Cargo.toml`:
+Add the following to your project's `Cargo.toml`:

 ```toml
 [dependencies]